And learning how to just... be.

 Your worth is not determined by how many workouts you did during quarantine, how productive you stayed in the house, or how your body looks when you come out of this.

-If you ENJOY working out, home workout videos are a perfect place for you to start (mine are linked in the "videos" tab above)!
+If you ENJOY working out, YouTube home workout videos are a perfect place for you to start (mine are linked on my homepage)!
 But they are not the answer to everything, nor are they meant to be performed too frequently, without adequate nutrition and recovery in between.

 If you're finding yourself over-exercising on multiple occasions throughout the day, restricting foods during the day and then binging at night, or not getting enough rest between workouts, maybe it's time to talk to your body.
 It sounds silly, but listen to it - it's trying to tell you something!